madelinecr/averyada.github.io/_posts/2011-05-17-dwarves-and-archlinux.markdown

 - gaming
 ---

+*Most of this article is 5 years out of date, and probably of no use*

 I'm a pretty avid linux user, and I try to minimize the time I spend in Windows, even for a game as [fun ](http://df.magmawiki.com/index.php/DF2010:Losing)as Dwarf Fortress.
 I was very happy to hear that there are linux packages available